T7SEN/T7SEN/README.md

 </p>

 <p align="center">
-  🚀 Let's code something awesome together!
+  🚀 Ready to code the extraordinary?
+Let's embark on this exciting journey together!
 </p>